 Participants should be fully informed about the study and have adequate time to evaluate the pros and cons of participation.
 It is recommended that the Study Coordinator review the Informed Consent form with the participant and answers any questions.
-The Informed Consent form and the Pre-Randomization Participant Expectations Contract may be sent home with the participant so that he or she may carefully review it if necessary.
+The Informed Consent form may be sent home with the participant so that he or she may carefully review it if necessary.